Roof Cleaning Services In London

 A dirty roof not only ruins the look of your home - it can actually damage your roof, lift tiles, and attract more growth.

 Experienced roofers are essential for this kind of work, simply due to the problems of access and safety.
 They will keep the cost of cleaning your roof tiles to a minimum.

-What's on your roof is probably a combination of moss, algae, lichens, and fungi - all of them older than the the dinosaurs.
-The spores can be just carried in the wind.
-Moss needs a fair amount of moisture to live, and is happier in low sunlight.
+What's on your roof is probably a combination of moss, algae, lichens, and fungi—all of them older than the dinosaurs.
+The spores can just be carried in the wind.
+Moss needs a fair amount of moisture to live and is happier in low sunlight.
 Overhanging trees provide the shade and food source they like, as they drop debris.

 Cleaning moss with a wire brush helps to get rid of roots once the main growths have been removed.
 The wrong detergents or chemical solutions should be avoided as they can weaken wooden shingles and the battens holding traditional tiles.

 Effective cleaning requires some elbow grease and tools to get into the crevices.

 After your roof is cleaned, a light spray of algaecide will prevent significant new growth for at least two years.